 I knew you were gonna attack me with that question; hence, here are my answers; because, I thought about that very same question.

-2) I needed more channels…with my volunteer with with the fire department, the department uses more than 16 channels for battalion and ETAC comms with their volunteers; moreover, I needed the ability to change frequencies on the fly out in the field.
+1) I needed more channels…with my volunteer with with the fire department, the department uses more than 16 channels for battalion and ETAC comms with their volunteers; moreover, I needed the ability to change frequencies on the fly out in the field — the Motorola Radius CP200 does not have that capability for me to change frequencies out in the filled nor have the space for the additional battalion and ETAC frequencies.

-6) The agencies with which I volunteer, use digital networks, such as DMR and P-25; so, I needed transceivers that had digital capabilities: Motorola XPR 7550e for DMR and Motorola APX 8000HXE for P-25 Phase I and Phase II.
+5) The agencies with which I volunteer, use digital networks, such as DMR and P25; so, I needed transceivers that had digital capabilities: Motorola XPR 7550e for DMR and Motorola APX 8000HXE for P25 Phase I and Phase II.

-7) I like collecting certain model Motorolas.
-I just think they are really neat transceivers; so, if I see one that I like, whether it’s the latest and greatest or and old glory, I will make the purchase.
+6) I like collecting certain model Motorolas.
+I just think they are really neat transceivers; so, if I see one that I like, whether it’s the latest and greatest or an old glory, I will make the purchase.

 So, there you have it…the main reasons, supra, I purchased newer Motorola transceivers.